oskariorg/oskari-docs/md/documentation/examples/rpc-control.md

     );
 ```

-5) Listen to map clicks and helper function for setting the coordinate field value
+5) Listen to map clicks and a helper function for setting the coordinate field value

 ```javascript
     /**